zwave-js/node-zwave-js/docs/troubleshooting/otw-upgrade.md

 ## Upgrading the firmware

 OTW firmware upgrades of 700/800 series controllers can be done directly with Z-Wave JS.

+> [!WARNING] Z-Wave controllers generally do not allow downgrading the firmware, at least not without compiling a custom bootloader.
+Be careful which firmware you choose to install and avoid the `_v255` upgrades available from Silicon Labs - those can not be upgraded either.

 More details can be found under the following links:

 ### Linux